belveder79/NIUScooterHacking/README.md

 - There are no replacement batteries for an acceptable price, if available at all
 - You cannot replace the battery with any other 48V battery, as the NIU battery BMS communicates over serial to the controller (and the dashboard ultimately).

 In practice, this means: if the battery is broken, you have to dump the entire scooter.
 I'm not going to accept this, so I started investigating a broken [KQI3 Sport](https://shopeu.niu.com/en-at/products/eu-niu-kqi3-sport-electric-kick-scooter-for-adults) scooter I bought cheaply and found that the battery cells were good, but the BMS was broken.
 You guess it: you can't get a replacement BMS.
+So I removed the broken BMS and added a replacement one from Aliexpress, but I ran into a new problem: this BMS does not communicate.
+As a result, the controller goes into Error 42 mode and that's it.
+And that was the final point where I finally caught fire.

+## Battery Emulator

 ## Disclaimer